mikewest/mgc/mikewest.org/2011/2011-10-07-http-strict-transport-security-and-you.markdown

 You will need to ensure that you can actually _serve_ HTTPS responses for every request (on any port) to your host, however, as HTTP simply won't be an option anymore.
 This is a Good Thing™, even if it might mean a little work for you up front.

-Browser support is relatively good: HSTS is supported now in [Firefox 4+][ff], and Chrome[^2].
+None of this is new (just new to me), so browser support is already relatively good: HSTS is supported in [Firefox 4+][ff], and Chrome[^2].
 [Opera appears to be waiting][opera] for [issues open against the draft standard][issues] to be resolved, and for the draft to move to RFC status.
 Looking at the list, I don't see any significant upcoming changes to the header structure: I'd recommend implementing it for your sites now.

 ## Sound interesting?